Range Map

 Overview

-Power comes from two FADEC-controlled Pratt & Whitney Canada PW306D1 turbofans, and the flight deck is built around Garmin G5000 touchscreen avionics with integrated autothrottles.
-The Latitude cruises at Mach 0.80 (446 KTAS), reaches 45,000 ft, and covers about 2,700 nm with four passengers – enough for non-stop coast-to-coast in most conditions.
+The Cessna Citation Latitude (Model 680A) is a midsize business jet that pairs the wing planform and PW306-family engines of the straight-wing Citation Sovereign with a clean-sheet, wide-body fuselage: a completely flat floor and a stand-up cabin.
+Two FADEC-controlled Pratt & Whitney Canada PW306D1 turbofans power it, and the flight deck is built around Garmin G5000 touchscreen avionics with integrated autothrottles.
+The Latitude cruises at 446 KTAS (Mach 0.80), reaches 45,000 ft, and covers about 2,700 nm with four passengers, enough for non-stop coast-to-coast in most conditions.

 Key Features for GA Buyers

-- Flat-floor cabin: The first Citation with a completely flat floor and a six-foot stand-up cabin, a marked step up in space over the trenched-aisle layout of earlier Citations.
+- Flat-floor cabin: The first Citation with a completely flat floor and a stand-up cabin, a marked step up in space over the trenched-aisle layout of earlier Citations.

 Trade-offs